flooose/lunaryorn.github.io/pages/licensing.md

 - [Source Code Pro](https://github.com/adobe-fonts/source-code-pro)
   ([LICENSE Source Code Pro.txt](../fonts/LICENSE Source Code Pro.txt))

-Except where otherwise noted, this site is subject to the [Creative Commons Attribution 4.0 International][ccby] license.
+Except where otherwise noted this site is subject to the [Creative Commons Attribution 4.0 International][ccby] license.
 A copy of this license follows.
 It is also available at
 <http://creativecommons.org/licenses/by/4.0/legalcode>.